April 11, 2019

 If you can get a user’s attention with an active, directed, rewarding message, the content will stay top-of-mind longer than more passive messaging.
 Adding familiarity, such as simple wording and descriptions are ways to do this.

 Too much of the content out there today isn’t original and it starts to all look the same.
 For example: “_____ is the first choice of doctors for their own pain relief.”
 Is it Bayer?
 Motrin?
 Tylenol?

 This kind of similar content can create gist memory, where your message can be skewed, or source confusion, where your message is attributed to another organization or brand.

 To avoid unoriginal messaging, deviate from the pattern that the brain has learned to expect.

 For example, our content marketing team at Stamats rarely asks subject matter experts to share basic information about the topic at hand.

 Rather, we know our clients want unique and interesting content, so we discuss differentiators with clients instead.
 This approach spares readers from boring, same old information and improves the “standoutability” of the content.

 According to Simon, it’s a myth that some people are more visual that others.
 She says we are all visual beings.
 That said, people can experience concrete concepts using the five senses, whereas using “abstract content” is something that gets people thinking outside the box.

 The more concrete the visual is, the more likely we are to remember it, so abusing abstracts will not lead to memorable content.
-However, there is a balance to using both elements to build mental pictures in your audiences’ mind.
+However, there is a balance to using both elements to build mental pictures in the minds of your audiences.
 According to Simon, using too much concrete messaging can make your content too generalized.

 Knowing the ways people pay attention to your messaging and understanding the neuroscience behind what makes content memorable can give you leverage to produce content that will have a lasting impact on your audience.